BEST THINGS TO DO IN GALLE SRI LANKA – Complete Guide

 Eat at one of the tasty cafes or restaurants

 There are many great cafes and restaurants in Galle and we’d read that Poonies Kitchen was one of the coolest cafes in town.
 Serving incredible and fresh organic produced and photogenic salad bowls.
 But also Thai Prawn Soups, and many other different dishes.
 They also have fresh juices available at around 500 rupee.
-The food was really good and the garden where the restaurant is situated is a great spot to relax.
+The food is really good and the garden of the restaurant is a great spot to relax after exploring Galle.
 Situated on Pedlar Street, it is the perfect location to take a break after all the exploring and or shopping!

 Explore Unawatuna beach

 If you stay in Galle and you’re in for some beach time, relaxing at Unawatuna beach is a nice day trip.
 You can get a Tuk Tuk which will bring you in just 10 minutes to Unawatuna beach.
 In and around Unuwatuna there are plenty of other things to do.
 So if you’re looking for a nice day trip, Unawatuna might be the place to go!
 Read here about the best things to do at Unawatuna beach.

-Unawatuna beach is one of the biggest tourist destinations in Sri Lanka and is the most “famous” beach on the island.
-It is a beautiful banana-shaped beach of golden sand with turquoise water and with green palm trees along the beach.
+Unawatuna beach is one of the biggest tourist destinations in Sri Lanka and is some of the most famous beaches on the island.
+Fringed by waving green palm trees, this beautiful crescent moon shaped beach with golden sand and turquoise water is a true paradise.
 But because this beach is one of the better known beaches in Sri Lanka, it is also one of the busier places.